 Most of the delivery takes place on the job and where it does take place off the job then it should be relevant to the apprenticeship pathway and the role of the individual.
-It is suggested that this may be around 10% of the total time of the framework for pathways 1-6 and 20% for pathway 7.
+It is suggested that this may be around 10% of the total time of the framework.